jsaintro/publicnotes/Programming/ahoy-hoy/USER-STORIES.md

 ## User Stories

  - As a manager I want to create an on-call schedule so that evenly distribute the on-call responsibility between my engineering team.
-- As a manager I want to add engineers to my on-call schedule
+- As a manager I want to add engineers to my on-call schedule so that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTQ5NDQ3MTNdfQ==
+eyJoaXN0b3J5IjpbODI5ODA3NTU0XX0=
 -->